 The pharmacy team felt well supported by the RP and the manager.
 They were given allocated time during working hours to learn.
-The trainee dispensers were completing an accredited dispenser course.
 Each team member had their own account on the company eLearning system which kept a record of progress through courses.
 They had access to a range of learning and they gave examples of courses that they had completed recently.
-These included quarterly compliance modules, Equality, Diversity and Inclusivity modules and learning about creating a 'Just Culture'.

 The team gave each other regular ad hoc feedback and there was a clear culture of openness and honesty.
 They had regular discussions about their performance.
-The team felt confident to discuss concerns and give feedback to the RP and the manager, both of whom they found to be receptive to ideas and suggestions.
+The team felt confident to discuss concerns and give feedback to the manager, who they found to be receptive to ideas and suggestions.
 The team felt able to make suggestions for change to improve efficiency and safety but ensured that they always followed the company SOPs.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.